Wounded-Knee/Whitepine/public/library/project-specs/User_Role_System.md

 ## Overview

-The User Role System provides role-based access control (RBAC) for the USA application.
+The User Role System provides role-based access control (RBAC) for the Whitepine application.
 It allows administrators to assign specific roles to users, which determine their permissions and access levels throughout the application.

 ## Roles